prudhvir3ddy/body-of-work/Deliveroo/readme.md

 December 2023 - Present

 > Note: This is probably just 60% of my work.
-A lot of things can't be revealed outside.
+A lot of things can't be revealed outside + didn't mentioned low impact work which also has big quantity.

 ### Summary

 - I am the engineer who focused on _Getting things done_ and helped the organisation move faster with good-quality work.
 - I started as an Android engineer, but eventually had to do full-stack ( Android + iOS + React + Ruby + Golang + AWS ) as we are a small team but with a lot of product work.

-> weird flex alert
+ weird flex alert

-- I'm the only person in the org who made decent contributions on all 5 public-facing apps - restaurant ( Android), rider, and consumer ( Android + iOS ) at the current state of the org.
+- I'm the only person in the org who made decent contributions on all 5 public-facing apps - restaurant ( Android), rider, and consumer ( Android + iOS ) at the **current state of the org**.

 ### Features delivered